 Administered by BBE with knowledge of the practicalities of banding activities.
 This provides a consistent application process to use the BBE-held BOPA that does not vary according to the local authority in which the performance takes place.

 - A simple Online Application process to obtain approval to exempt your performance under the BOPA.

-- Gives band events an optional advertising opportunity.
+- Gives bands an optional advertising opportunity for their events.

 - Supervising adults are able to play with the band providing supervision takes priority.

 - Supports the band to have best practice safeguarding in place rather than undertaking a large admin exercise.